 There are five (5) cases that will be available through Harvard Publishing.
-The course materials are available through the following link: https://cb.hbsp.harvard.edu/cbmp/access/43452361.
+The case -related course materials are available through the following link:

+http://cb.hbsp.harvard.edu/cbmp/access/72445981.
 Follow the instructions that are available upon following the link.
-There is an option for purchasing a printed coursepack; this is not a required purchase, it is simply available if you should prefer a hard copy version from Harvard.
+In addition to this required purchase, there is an option for purchasing a printed coursepack; this is not a required purchase, it is simply available if you should prefer a hard copy version from Harvard.
 After payment, you can access (and print) these course materials at any time.
 Although copyright is somewhat expensive, this is still cheaper than having you purchase all the material through OSU's own publishing center.